-Today, meet Jhoan, a 33 year old single Filipino domestic worker in Hong Kong.
+Today, meet Jhoan, a 33-year-old single Filipino domestic worker in Hong Kong.
 Jhoan is one of our precious team leaders.
 She helps new students throughout their online courses at Uplifters.
-She presents herself as a very outgoing and optimistic person who loves to learn news things, read books and explore new horizons.
+She presents herself as a very outgoing and optimistic person who loves to learn new things, read books and explore new horizons.

 It’s hard to be overseas – you don’t know anyone and are a complete stranger in a country.
 The long working hours were really difficult to handle at first.
 I was exhausted and lost a lot of weight but even with all those barriers, I knew that it was good for me to be here because there are lots of opportunities for growing personally and professionally.